sensei-hacker/inavwiki/Modes.md

 If your inputs would asked for more than 100% difference between the high and low motors, the low motors would get clipped, breaking the symmetry of the motor balance by unevenly reducing the gain.
-Airmode will enable full PID correction during zero throttle and give you ability for nice zero throttle gliding and actobatics.
+Airmode will enable full PID correction during zero throttle and give you ability for nice zero throttle gliding and aerobatics.
 But also the cornering / turns will be much tighter now as there is always maximum possible correction performed.
 Airmode can also be enabled to work at all times by always putting it on the same switch like your arm switch or you can enable/disable it in air.
 Additional things and benefits: Airmode will additionally fully enable Iterm at zero throttle.
 Note that there is still some protection on the ground